 Some people may wish to delay their period for a few days or weeks to avoid bleeding at inopportune times, such as during an important event or vacation.
-While there is no guaranteed method for delaying a period, a person can choose from several hormonal contraceptives.
+Certain hormonal contraceptives may achieve this.

 These hormonal contraceptives include: